JuliaAI/MLJ.jl/docs/src/transformers.md

-# Transformers and other unsupervised models
+# Transformers and Other Unsupervised Models

 Several unsupervised models used to perform common transformations, such as one-hot encoding, are available in MLJ out-of-the-box.
 These